Are Chihuahuas Good with Kids? Family Guide

 Prospective Chihuahua owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.
 Chihuahuas with moderate energy levels strike a good balance between activity and relaxation.

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Chihuahuas have particular requirements based on their small size, light shedding level, and genetic predispositions to luxating patella and heart disease.
+Practical Chihuahuas care is shaped by three things: small size, light shedding, and a known predisposition to luxating patella and heart disease.

 Teaching Children